dperique/pandas_examples/README.md

 My recipe for setting up a Jupyter Notebook server involves doing these:

-* Set up a machine (it could be a VM in the cloud or a separate BM in your basement); in my case it's a BM running Ubuntu 20.
+* Set up a machine (it could be a (very secure, protected, restricted, and monitored) VM in the cloud or a separate BM in your basement); in my case it's a BM running Ubuntu 20.
+  NOTE: Jupyter Notebooks allow execution of arbitrary python code by design.
+As such, I high recommend running only on a high secured and isolated local machine -- whether that machine be your local laptop or machine residing locally on your well secured network.
 * Run Jupyter Notebook server on that machine; save the token presented to you.
-* Setup an ssh tunnel to the Jupyter Notebook server at 127.0.0.1:8899
+* Setup an ssh tunnel to the Jupyter Notebook server at 127.0.0.1:8888
 * Browse locally to https://127.0.0.1:8899
 * Enter the token presented earlier
 * Run the Jupyter Notebooks.